hannibunny/mlbook/_sources/transformer/attention.md

 ```

 The image above depicts a simple variant of an Encoder block, consisting only of Self-Attention and a Feed Forward Neural Network.
 A more complex and more practical option is shown in the image below.
 Here, short-cut connections from the Encoder-block input to the output of the Self-Attention Layer are implemented.
-The concept of such short-cuts have been introduced and analysed in the context of Resnet ({cite}`HeResnet`).
+The concept of such short-cuts has been introduced and analysed in the context of Resnet ({cite}`HeResnet`).
 Moreover, the sum of the Encoder-block input and the output of the Self-Attention Layer is layer-normalized (see {cite}`ba2016layer`), before it is passed to the Feed Forward Net.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/normalisationEncoder.png
 ---